Agent SDK

 The CLI tool accepts --session-id to resume a session from the command line when enable_persistence is true.

-Tool result persistence handles outputs that are too large to keep inline in the message history.
-Large inline payloads can bloat context and slow down processing.
-When a result exceeds the inline size threshold, the full content is saved to disk and replaced inline with a short file reference notice that includes preview lines.
+Tool call results, code execution outputs, and subagent responses are checked against an inline size threshold before being added to the message history.
+When a result exceeds the threshold, the full content is saved to disk and replaced inline with a file reference notice that includes a preview.
+This prevents large outputs from bloating context.

-tool_result_inline_max_bytes: Maximum inline payload size for a tool result.tool_result_preview_lines: Number of preview lines shown from both the beginning and end of large text results in the file reference notice.
+tool_result_inline_max_bytes: Maximum inline payload size in bytes.tool_result_preview_chars: Number of preview characters from both the beginning and end of large text results included in the file reference notice.

 Permissions API